Anita Bahn: Books

 Epidemiology: An Introductory Text (Saunders, 1974).

 Awards and honors

 Bahn was named a Fellow of the American Statistical Association in 1970.
 She was also a fellow of the American Public Health Association and the American College of Preventive Medicine.

 Personal

-Her husband, Ralph Bahn, died in the early 1970s; she married again to nuclear physicist and science fiction fan Milton A. Rothman, who survived her.
+Her husband, Ralph Bahn, with whom she had two children, died in the early 1970s; she married again, in 1980, the year of her death, to nuclear physicist and science fiction fan Milton A. Rothman.